fosterlab/PrInCE-Matlab/README.md

 ### 2. Format your data.

 #### Data files
-You will be making multiple csv files, each containing data for all replicates and a one single biological condition.
-Each row, except for the header, is co-fractionation data for a single protein, e.g. a chromatogram.
+You will be making multiple csv files, one for each biological condition.
+Each row, except for the header, is co-fractionation data for a single protein and replicate, e.g. a chromatogram.
 Each file is formatted like this:

 * Column 1: Protein ID (must match with reference)
 * Column 2: Replicate number (integer)